The Brown measure of the sum of a self-adjoint element and an imaginary multiple of a semicircular element: Introduction

 Our work extends that of Ho and Zhong \cite{HZ}, which (among other results) computes the Brown measure of $x_{0}+i\sigma_{t}$ in the case $x_{0} =y_{0}+\tilde{\sigma}_{t},$ where $\tilde{\sigma}_{t}$ is another semicircular Brownian motion, freely independent of both $y_{0}$ and $\sigma_{t}.$ In this case, $x_{0}+i\sigma_{t}$ has the form of $y_{0}+c_{2t},$ where $c_{t}$ is a free circular Brownian motion.

 Our results are based on the PDE method introduced in \cite{DHKBrown}.
-This method has been used in subsequent works by Ho and Zhong \cite{HZ} and Demni and Hamdi \cite{DH}.
+This method has been used in subsequent works by Ho and Zhong \cite{HZ}, Demni and Hamdi \cite{DH}, and Hall and Ho \cite{HHmult}, and is discussed from the physics point of view by Grela, Nowak, and Tarnowski in \cite{GNT}.
 See also the expository article \cite{PDEmethods} of the first author for an introduction to the PDE method.
-Similar PDE's, in which the regularization parameter in the construction of the Brown measure becomes a variable in the PDE, have appeared in the physics literature in the work of Burda, Grela, Nowak, Tarnowski, and Warcho\l \ \cite{BGNTW1,BGNTW2}.
+Similar PDEs, in which the regularization parameter in the construction of the Brown measure becomes a variable in the PDE, have appeared in the physics literature in the work of Burda, Grela, Nowak, Tarnowski, and Warcho\l \ \cite{BGNTW1,BGNTW2}.

+Since this article was posted on the arXiv, three papers have appeared that extend our results have appeared.
+The paper \cite{Ho1} of Ho examines in detail the case in which $x_{0}$ is the sum of a self-adjoint element and a freely independent semicircular element, so that $x_{0}+i\sigma_{t}$ becomes the sum of a self-adjoint element and a freely independent elliptic element.
+The paper \cite{Ho2} extends the results of the present paper by allowing $x_{0}$ to be unbounded.
+Finally, the paper \cite{Zhong2} of Zhong analyzes the Brown measure of $x_{0}+g,$ where $g$ is a twisted elliptic element and $x_{0}$ is freely independent of $g$ but otherwise arbitrary.
+In the case that $x_{0}$ is self-adjoint and $g$ is an imaginary multiple of a semicircular element, Zhong's results reduce to ours.